Mistaken identity blamed in mail fraud convict’s jail escape

 Wiewandt had been in the jail since December, one month after he was arrested in California for having escaped a halfway house for parolees in Utah in September 2018, court documents show.

-He was the halfway house as part of his supervises released after he pleaded guilty in 2015 to mail and wire fraud in a federal court in Arizona.
+He was the halfway house as part of his supervised released after he pleaded guilty in 2015 to mail and wire fraud in a federal court in Arizona.
 He acknowledged taking part in a scheme to steal stamps from post offices over two years in which he and others stole $1.2 million in stamps and sold them for nearly half of that value, court documents show.

 He was sentenced in 2016 to four years and three months in prison, and three years supervised release.